 Private consumption has been firm.
-On a GDP basis (first preliminary figures), real private consumption showed an increase in the fourth quarter, albeit marginally, for the fifth consecutive quarter (Chart 3).
-Looking at individual indicators on consumption (Charts 12 and 13), sales at department stores and supermarkets have recently been essentially level on average.
+Looking at individual indicators on consumption (Charts 14 and 15), sales at department stores and supermarkets have been essentially level on average.
 Sales at convenience stores have also been more or less flat.
 Sales of household electrical appliances have continued to trend upward, assisted by strong sales of digital home appliances such as flat panel TVs and of game consoles.
-The number of new passenger-car registrations plunged in December but rebounded sharply in January.
-With these fluctuations smoothed out, it has picked up since summer last year, supported mainly by the rapid introduction of new models.
-As for services consumption, outlays for travel have been firm on average.
-Sales in the food service industry have also been firm on the whole, although they have lost momentum compared to a while ago.
+The number of new passenger-car registrations has picked up moderately since summer last year with fluctuations smoothed out, supported mainly by the rapid introduction of new models.
+As for services consumption, outlays for travel have